Live map Pricing Start free trial

 • Tata Sons re-acquired Air India in January 2022; merger with Vistara completed November 2024.

-• Primary hubs: Delhi (DEL) and Mumbai (BOM); Star Alliance candidate.
+• Primary hubs: Delhi (DEL) and Mumbai (BOM); Star Alliance member.

 • Major fleet renewal underway — orders for Airbus A350, A320neo family, Boeing 787, Boeing 777X.